cornell-cup/cs-reminibot/README.md

 <a name="Continue"></a>

-# Cloning the respository
+# 2. Cloning the respository

-To clone (download) the respository onto your local machine.
-On Windows open WSL (Windows Subsystem for Linux) and run the following command.
-On Linux or MacOS open terminal and run the command.
+Please clone (download) the respository onto your local machine.
+On Windows open Powershell or WSL (Windows Subsystem for Linux) and run the following command.
+On Linux or MacOS open the terminal and run the command.

 ```
 git clone https://github.com/cornell-cup/cs-reminibot.git
 ```

-# Installing BaseStation Python Dependencies
+# 3. Installing BaseStation Python Dependencies

 Run the following commands to navigate to the basestation directory in and install the Python3 dependencies.
 On Windows open WSL (Windows Subsystem for Linux) and run the following commands.
 On Linux or MacOS open terminal and run the commands